Conditional Clifford-Steerable CNNs for PDE Modeling: Experiments

 \section{Experiments}

-To experimentally validate the improved expressivity of our implementation, we tested its performance on four well-established PDE modeling benchmarks, comparing it to the original CSCNN model and 14 strong baselines.
+To experimentally validate the improved expressivity of our implementation, we tested its performance on four well-established PDE modeling benchmarks, comparing it to the original CSCNN model a total of 15 strong baselines across all tasks.
 The experiments conducted were the 2-dimensional (\(\Rspace{2}\)) \emph{Navier-Stokes (NS)} equations, the 2-dimensional (\(\Rspace{2}\)) \emph{Shallow-water (SWE)} equations, the 3-dimensional (\(\Rspace{3}\)) \emph{Maxwell's (MW3)} equations, and the relativistic 2-dimensional (\(\Rspace{1,2}\)) \emph{Maxwell's (MW2)} equations.
-Further details on the datasets can be found in Appendix \ref{sec:appendix_data}.
+Details on the datasets can be found in Appendix \ref{sec:appendix_data}.

+We present our findings in subsection \ref{subsec:results} organized by the what capabilities the tasks evaluate: first, we analyze \emph{Data efficiency} (Table~\ref{tab:mse_results_compact} and Figure~\ref{fig:performance}) by comparing performance across different training set sizes while keeping parameter counts matched across baselines.
+Secondly, we investigate \emph{Scaling} properties (Table~\ref{tab:model_comparison}) by evaluating differently sized architectures.
+Finally, we empirically verify the \emph{Equivariance} of our approach.